 13. Buy unpackaged items.

 When you buy a well-packaged fruit, veggie, or another item, part of the price covers packaging.
 That’s because of the material, labor, and manufacturing processes used.
-Unpackaged items or those in a dull package usually cost cheaper.
+Unpackaged items or those in a dull package usually cost less.

 Many big brands like to use fancy packages on their products.
 This means that you’ll probably spend less money on groceries from generic or store brands.